Science Demonstration of the Enzyme Bromelain

 Denaturing an Enzyme

 Enzymes are primarily made of proteins, large organic molecules with distinct three-dimensional shapes.
-The shape of enzymatic proteins is important in allowing the enzyme to work properly.
-Shape is crucial because the area of the enzyme where the substrate reactant binds to the enzyme (the active site) fits like a lock and a key.
+The shape of enzymatic proteins is important in allowing the enzyme to work properly, because the place on the enzyme where the substrate binds to the enzyme (the active site) fits like a lock and a key.
 If the shape of the active site (the lock) changes, the substrate that the enzyme alters (the key) won’t fit.

 Science Demonstration of the Enzyme Bromelain